-- 1) All operators or inspectors performing visual inspections on characteristics classified as "critical" per the governing specifications shall be qualified and certified.
-This will include documented evidence that the operator has been tested via an attribute Repeatability and Reproducibility (R&R) Study.
-See Automotive MSA Manual for guidance in designing an effective R&R Study.
-If further guidance is needed, please contact the Buyer. - a) This will entail presenting to the operator a group of parts that includes, unknown to the operator, a number of critical defects. - b) The operator must be capable of consistently (3 times or more with varying numbers of defects) identifying and removing these defects without fault. - c) Testing must be done in the same environment (i.e. lighting, distractions, noise, humidity, etc.) where the actual production inspection will occur.
+1) All operators or inspectors performing visual inspections on characteristics classified as "critical" per the governing specifications shall be qualified and certified.
+This will include documented evidence that the operator has been tested via an attribute Repeatability and Reproducibility (R&R) Study (see note below).
+This will entail presenting to the operator a group of parts that includes, unknown to the operator, a number of critical defects.
+The operator must be capable of consistently (3 times or more with varying numbers of defects) identifying and removing these defects without fault.
+Testing must be done in the same environment (i.e. lighting, distractions, noise, humidity, etc.) where the actual production inspection will occur.
+Once an assurance is gained, these operators will be considered qualified and will be certified for that particular visual defect recognition.
+If an operator is required to inspect for multiple defect recognitions at the same time the test needs to be constructed in such a manner as to include these multiple defects on a concurrent basis as opposed to consecutive basis, as this will be representative of what the operator will experience in production.